Before submitting a Surplus Request form, it is the responsibility of the department submitting the form to ensure:

 Some items restricted to use by law enforcement departments or agencies may be unsuitable for redistribution through SWAP.
 Please contact SWAP prior to submitting a Surplus Request Form to see if SWAP can accept your restricted law enforcement equipment or supplies.

-SWAP accepts household or unique light fixtures, wall sconces, and light fixtures that are new-in-package.
+SWAP accepts household light fixtures, wall sconces, industrial lighting, and all fixtures that are new and in their original packaging.

-SWAP does not accept used fluorescent or industrial light fixtures that require hard-wiring.
+SWAP does not accept used fluorescent light fixtures.

 Liquid nitrogen tanks